Manhattan, KS foundation repair request page · Call (785) 560-2321

 Common questions

-No. It can come from drainage, seepage, plumbing, humidity, or a foundation-related issue.
+No. It can come from drainage, seepage, plumbing, humidity, waterproofing, or a foundation-related issue.
 The pattern matters.

-Photograph the water source or wet area, the wall or floor joint, and any cracks or movement clues nearby.
+Photograph the water source or wet area, the wall/floor joint, stains, efflorescence, nearby cracks, movement clues, and exterior drainage if safe.

 Is this page promising a structural diagnosis?